-Bear in mind that this post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost to you.
+This post contains affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost to you.
 Please read my disclosure and privacy & terms for more info.

-Time to take the camper out of storage, get it ready for the season, and give it a good deep clean!
+Time to take the camper out of storage, get it ready for the season, and give it a good deep clean.

 First things first, before stocking up for summer, a deep clean needs to be done.